 Pupils who choose to learn Spanish in years 9-11 sign up for an exciting IGCSE course that will lead to an oral exam in which they will feel able and more than ready to conduct a conversation in the language for 10 minutes.
 They will learn how to talk confidently about everyday experiences and to navigate the modern world of health and fitness, healthy eating, plans for the future, family life, the use of technology, natural disasters and their impact in the environment, school and how they would change it, holidays and experiences with friends.
 They will build up an extensive and practical vocabulary, but they will also have opportunities to explore more arcane and unusual topics, such as: why every day a saint is recorded in the calendar, why Spaniards celebrate Holy Week dressing up as scary penitents, why Cola Cao is 100 times better than Nesquik, that going out until 5 am is normal or that we eat grapes at the stroke of midnight on the 31st of December.
 Everything that you cannot find in textbooks!

-To study Spanish in the Sixth Form at MCS is to embark on a fascinating if challenging two-year long Pre-U adventure that will test your determination, stamina, passion and resilience.
+To study Spanish in the Sixth Form at MCS is to embark on a fascinating if challenging two-year long A Level adventure that will test your determination, stamina, passion and resilience.
 At the end, you will be a fluent speaker, no question about that!
-The reason why pupils consistently achieve the highest results in the language is not simple: a combination of outstanding teaching and motivational research and study make for an exciting course, which produces confident speakers and writers.
-For example, you could find yourself working in the Chilean radio, a Buenos Aires newspaper or teaching in Bolivia, Perú or Costa Rica at the end of your further studies at university.
-You will have the chance to study and discuss innumerable aspects of modern society and culture as part of the Pre-U course.
+The reason why pupils consistently achieve the highest results in the language is not simple: a combination of outstanding teaching, motivational research and study make for an exciting course, which produces confident speakers and writers.
+For example, you could find yourself working for a Chilean radio station, a Buenos Aires newspaper or teaching in Bolivia, Perú or Costa Rica at the end of your further studies at university.
+You will have the chance to study and discuss innumerable aspects of modern society and culture as part of the A Level course.
 What is more, you will also be able to gain a deep understanding of some of the landmark works of Spanish literature and cinema.
 We study the most famous contemporary Spanish director: Pedro Almodóvar and the finest playwright and poet: Federico García Lorca as through their eyes you will know what Spain and its people are all about.

 Refer to the Sixth Form Curriculum guide for a more detailed breakdown of the A-Level Spanish programme.